Demonte Colony 2: Theatrical

 Demonte Colony II was initially scheduled to release in September 2023, but was postponed due to reasons unknown.
 The film was theatrically released on Independence Day, 15 August 2024.
+It was distributed by Red Giant Movies in Tamil Nadu.

 Home media

 The film began streaming on ZEE5 from 27 September 2024 in Tamil and Telugu languages.

 Reception

 Critical response

 Harshini SV of The Times of India rated the film 3.5 out of 5 and wrote, "Besides the mostly engaging screenplay and performances, what urges you to overlook the flaws is how Demonte Colony 2 is arguably one of the most compelling sequels to come out in Tamil cinema and that we would be happier even if the mystic chain is stolen yet again".
 Avinash Ramachandran of The Indian Express rated it 2.5 out of 5 and wrote, "Apart from the supernatural, I quite liked how Ajay sets up Demonte Colony 3 with newer villains, who stay true to the horror genre.
 Will this film see the light of day?
 Probably yes.
 Will I still be seated for the third part knowing novelty might not be the filmmaker’s forte?
 Probably yes, again.
 Third time’s the charm, they say".

 Suhas Sistu of The Hans India rated it 3 out of 5 and wrote, "Demonte Colony 2 is a worthy sequel that delivers an engaging and thrilling horror experience.
 With its gripping storyline, strong performances, and well-crafted suspense, it stands out as a must-watch for fans of the genre."
 DT Next rated it 3 out of 5 and wrote that "Demonte Colony 2 is a winner in terms of technicality."